CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/variable-editor.md

 ## Using Variables

-The variables available to the Variable Editor are restricted by the [scope][Variable Scopes] of the currently selected block, which in turn is determined by the [workspace][What is a Workspace?] containing the selected block.
+The variables available to the Variable Editor are restricted by the [scope][Variable Scopes] of the currently selected block, which in turn is determined by the [workspace][What is a Workspace?] containing it.

 The variable is referenced by either entering the variable name (without the prefix of `($)`) into the Variable Editor, or by selecting an available variable from the dropdown, which is revealed when the Variable Editor is selected.